aaubry/YamlDotNet/README.md

 # Changelog

+## Version 3.1.0

+* Add a parameter to the deserializer to ignore unmapped properties in YAML.

 ## Version 3.0.0

 * Fix issue #26: Use the actual type of the objects instead of the statically detected one.